 In this 2 days in Bruges itinerary, you will learn why Bruges makes the perfect weekend getaway.
-You will also find out which historical landmarks and tourist attractions you should visit, as well as learn about my favourite cafes and restaurants.
+You will also find out which historical European landmarks and tourist attractions you should visit, as well as learn about my favourite cafes and restaurants.

 Bruges is undoubtedly one of the cutest European cities.
-In Europe, it is often overshadowed by the large and extravagant nearby cities of Paris, London, and Amsterdam, but once you arrive here, you'll get my point.
+In Europe, it is often overshadowed by the large and extravagant nearby towns of Paris, London, and Amsterdam, but once you arrive here, you'll get my point.

 Using the map of Brugge, you can explore all the days and stops.